jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### Relationship of vi and vim

 In January of 1983 AT&T's UNIX System V adopted __vi__ as their standard editor.
 This put __vi__ in the hands of everyone using commercial Unix from AT&T as well as anyone using BSD Unix--which up to that point meant almost everyone in the commercial world.
 But it was not until June of 1987 that [Stevie](https://en.wikipedia.org/wiki/Stevie_\(text_editor\) "STEVIE") (ST editor for VI enthusiasts), a limited vi clone appeared.
 In early January, 1990, Steve Kirkendall posted a new clone of vi, Elvis, to the Usenet newsgroup comp.os.minix, aiming for a more complete and more faithful clone of vi than Stevie.
 It quickly attracted considerable interest in a number of enthusiast communities[^83].
 Andrew Tanenbaum quickly asked the community to decide one of these two editors to be the vi clone in Minix;[^84] Elvis was chosen, and remains the vi clone for Minix today.

 But at UC Berkeley, Keith Bostic wanted a "bug for bug compatible" replacement for Joy's vi for BSD 4.4 Lite.
 The original __vi__ code was encumbered by AT&T licensing because Bill Joy had extended Thompson's original code which technically belonged to AT&T. Using Kirkendall's Elvis (version 1.8) as a starting point, Bostic created [nvi](https://en.wikipedia.org/wiki/Nvi "nvi"), releasing it in Spring of 1994.[^85] FreeBSD and NetBSD continue to use nvi to this day.

 In 1991, Bram Moolenaar created a port of __vi__ called __vim__ *vi improved*.
 Vim was created under a GPL compatible free license and it is compatible with the large majority of __vi__ functionality and extends to add some modern features like unlimited undo/redo for example.
 Because of this __vim__ is available for all Linux based systems, BSD, Windows, and others.
 Some distros link __vi__ to __vim__ replacing it out right.

 ### vi has a Sharp Learning Curve

 Many people will say that the __vi editor__ has a sharp learning curve and not to use it.
 I believe that is a spurious argument.
 The __vi editor__ is not a text editor comparable notepad, but vi was a specfic tool developed to create complex interaction with text in as few key strokes as possible.
 Learning to play the guitar is difficult in the beginning but once your have the muscle memory to do it you can become an expert player that can make beautiful music that few others can.
 The power of __vi editor__ is in the ability to do line editing and visual editing all from the __vi editor__, the ability to search and find, execute internal commands, even use grep and regex for complex pattern matching and replacement from within vi.
 Keeping your fingers on the keyboard constantly moving keeps your fingers and mind occupied.
 Nothing takes more time then to change "contexts".
 If you use a mouse you knwo what I mean.
 Don't abandon it because it is hard!
 You will eventually be working on systems that have no GUI at all: FreeBSD or Ubuntu Server or RHEL or CentOS you will have to use vi.

-#### vi or vim?
+#### vi and vim

 By using vim as a text editor we can create shell scripts which are collections of shell commands with meta-characters and and some control logic.
 Ubuntu links to vim directly as seen in the image below.
 Fedora keeps two distinct binaries __vi__ and __vim__ but both of then link back to __vim__.
 The reason they are different sized is that there are different versions of vim that have different levels of features pre-compiled in.

   ![*vim Ubuntu 15.04*](images/Chapter-07/editors/vi/ubuntu-vi.png "vim Ubuntu")